 CHS School Counseling

-We know that virtual learning can be a little bit stressful so we have put together some awesome resources and opportunities for you.
+We know that virtual learning can be a little bit stressful so our School Counseling Intern, Ms. Shucavage, put together some awesome resources for you about mindfulness.
 If you are having trouble focusing or feeling stressed out, we encourage you to check out the resources below.

 As always, your counselors are here for you if you need us!
 Please don't hesitate to reach out with any questions or concerns.

 We might not be in the same building, but we are still here to help!!
 Counselors are working 8:00am – 3:00pm throughout this remote learning period, and have set “Office Hours” for scheduling meetings with students and parents.
 To request a meeting with a counselor, please fill out the respective Meeting Request Form.

 You may have heard that mindfulness — the ability to be fully present in the moment — can have numerous benefits, everything from decreased stress and sadness to increased levels of focus and happiness, according to general mindfulness research.
 But what exactly is mindfulness?
 And, how can you recognize it and reap its many benefits?
 Mindfulness meditation practice is one way to truly experience the current moment and integrate that awareness into your everyday life.

 - Video Clip: Explains Mindfulness and Our Reactions